Jbleezy/BO2-Reimagined/README.md

 * Kills on any round

 ### Staffs
-* Upgrade only requires getting kills in The Crazy Place
+* Upgrade only requires collecting souls in The Crazy Place
+* Can no longer collect souls in The Crazy Place from staff kills
+* Can collect souls in The Crazy Place after upgrading to fill 5% of max ammo per soul
 * Max ammo no longer fills clip ammo

 ## Wallbuys